 - Blackwood Grain Free Turkey, Turkey Liver with Pumpkin [A]

-- Blackwood Chicken, Salmon and Pumpkin
+- Blackwood Grain Free Chicken, Salmon and Pumpkin (2.5 stars) [A]

-Blackwood Chicken, Salmon and Pumpkin
+Blackwood Grain Free Chicken, Salmon and Pumpkin

 Canned Dog Food

 Ingredients: Chicken, chicken broth, salmon, pumpkin, agar-agar, peas, carrots, potassium chloride, tricalcium phosphate, salt, choline chloride, dandelion greens, dried New Zealand green-lipped mussels, calcium carbonate, iron proteinate, zinc proteinate, manganese proteinate, copper proteinate, magnesium proteinate, sodium selenite, calcium iodate, vitamin E supplement, thiamine mononitrate, niacin supplement, calcium pantothenate, biotin, vitamin A supplement, riboflavin supplement, vitamin D3 supplement, vitamin B12 supplement, pyridoxine hydrochloride, folic acid

 |Dry Matter Basis||43%||41%||8%|

 The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.